 Cryptocurrency has a reputation problem.

 According to blockchain firm, Ciphertrace, 2019 saw a 533% increase in losses from cryptocurrency fraud, scams, and theft, totaling around $4.5bn.
-The technology has become the go-to currency for a new breed of criminals who take advantage of its pseudonymous nature, lack of government oversight, and easy transfer and conversion to fiat currencies.
+The technology has become the go-to currency for a new breed of criminals who take advantage of its pseudonymous nature and relative lack of government oversight in the form of AML (anti-money laundering) regulations.

 But things are changing.
-Governments worldwide are grappling with ways to regulate it.
-In this 2-part series, we’ll see how tools for data visualization – or link analysis as it’s more commonly known by fraud analysts – help cryptocurrency exchanges and financial institutions to identify high-risk accounts and more easily comply with anti-money laundering (AML) regulations.
+Governments worldwide are grappling with ways to regulate the crypto world.
+In this 2-part series, we’ll see how tools for connected data visualization – or link analysis as it’s more commonly known by fraud analysts – help cryptocurrency exchanges and financial institutions to identify high-risk accounts and more easily comply with AML regulations in the age of the blockchain.
+Our examples looks specifically at XRP/Ripple, but it could easily apply to any cryptocurrency AML activities.

 It’s thought a typical large US bank processes billions of dollars annually in undetected cryptocurrency-related transfers.
 A portion of this is likely to be illegally-obtained, or straightforward money laundering.